Matheus Silva (footballer, born 1996)

-Matheus Martins Silva (born December 8, 1996) is a Brazilian footballer who plays as a defender.
+Matheus Martins Silva (born December 8, 1996) is a Brazilian footballer who plays as a defender for the Baltimore Blast in the Major Arena Soccer League.

 Career

 Silva signed with Major League Soccer club San Jose Earthquakes on July 15, 2015.
 He made his professional debut on March 6, 2016 as an injury time substitute during a 1-0 victory over Colorado Rapids.
 Silva was loaned to Arizona United SC on May 13, 2016, Silva was again loaned out to San Jose's USL affiliate Reno 1868 FC in March 2017.

 Silva was released by San Jose on 27 November 2017.

 Silva signed with United Soccer League side Swope Park Rangers on 5 January 2018.

 In 2019, Silva signed with the newly-reformed Orlando City B as they contested the inaugural USL League One season.
 He made his debut for the team on April 19 in a 2–1 defeat to Forward Madison.
 After OCB's season ended, Silva joined Miami FC for their inaugural season in the National Independent Soccer Association.

 On January 13, 2020, it was announced that Silva had signed with Hartford Athletic for the 2020 season.

 Silva moved back to Brazil with Figueirense in March 2021, but it was announced at the end of the season he would be released by the club.

 Silva returned to the United States on 11 January 2022, signing a one-year deal with USL Championship side FC Tulsa.
 He was released by Tulsa following the 2022 season.

+Silva joined Major Arena Soccer League club Baltimore Blast in September 2024.